grimsteel/go-blog/posts/intro-to-go.md

 You’ll need to install the Go compiler first, available at [https://go.dev](https://go.dev) or in your favorite package manager.
 As with other languages, I’d recommend creating a new folder for each project you create.

 Go also has a free online interactive playground: [https://go.dev/play/](https://go.dev/play/).
-This is useful for testing and sharing code snippets
+This is useful for testing and sharing code snippets[^learn].

 #### Hello, World

 Once you have the Go compiler installed, make a new folder for your project and run `go mod init` inside it.

-Enter the following code in a file called `hello.go`, and run `go run hello.go` to compile and run it.
+Enter the following code in a file called `hello.go`, and run `go run hello.go` to compile and run it[^learn].

 ```go
 import "fmt"